 French Onion Soup is a classic soup recipe for good reason!
 Sweet caramelized onions are simmered in a rich beefy broth to create a soup base that is loved by everyone!

-Of course the best part of any french onion soup is the cheesy topping!
-A crusty bread crouton (or two) is topped with cheese and broiled until golden and bubbly!
+Of course the best part of any french onion soup is the crusty bread crouton topped with gruyere or swiss cheese and broiled until golden and bubbly!
 Who could ever resist?

 How to Make French Onion Soup

-- Season: Next, add the white wine and spices.
-Don’t worry about a particular variety of wine.
-French onion soup is very forgiving and the wine is really just an acidic base that helps marry all the flavors.
+- Add Wine/Seasoning: Any variety of wine works, French onion soup is very forgiving and the wine is really just an acidic base that helps marry all the flavors.
 If you have leftover red, use that.
 Even sherry or cognac will do!

 - Simmer: Allowing time to simmer adds great flavor to this soup recipe!
-French onion soup broth should have a transparent caramel color to it, with a rich, full-bodied flavor that only gets better as it ages!
+French onion soup broth should have a transparent caramel color.

 What to Serve with French Onion Soup